-A title can help someone looking for a podcast determine what your podcast is about.
+A title or podcast’s name can help someone looking for a podcast determine what your podcast is about.
 You should put thought into the title of your podcast so your listeners can easily find you.
 Always choose a title your target audience will recognize.
-You should also consider how your audience will find you.
+You should also consider how your ideal listener will find you.

-For example, if your video is about true crime, consider what someone will type into search engines like Google.
+For example, if your video is about true crime podcast, consider what someone will type into search engines like Google.
 Someone looking for a new true-crime podcast to listen to will most likely type “true-crime podcast” into Google to find one, and hopefully, your podcast will show up.

 Here are considerations when naming your podcast: